hutchgrant/react-boilerplate/docs/README_K8S.md

 7. Install Helm and Tiller to assist with installation of cluster resources such as cert manager.
 Coming soon.

 8. Install cert manager and add certificate+issuer resources.
 Coming soon.

+9. Setup a Gitlab CI Kubernetes Runner

+10. Gitlab Continuous Integration and Deployment using Docker with Kubernetes.